InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/JFlash Download Guide.md

 2. [J-Link Software and Documentation Pack](https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack) installed on your host computer(Version 7.62 or later is recommended).

-## Install InPlayTools:
+## JLinkDevices  Configuration
+### Windows
+- **Install InPlayTools(recommended)**:

 	InPlayTools is an extension designed to enhance J-Flash functionality by adding support for the IN6XXE series of chips.

 	The installation file for Inplaytools is in "SDK\in-dev\tools\InPlayToolsSetup.exe", or download [InPlayTools](https://github.com/InPlay-Inc/IN6XXE-Tools/blob/main/InPlayTool/InPlayToolsSetup.exe) from website.

 	User should select the Jlink version.
 Recommended install Jlink Version 7.62 or later first.

 ![](/images/jflash0.png)
+- **Copy files**:
+	Copy [IN6XXE](https://github.com/InPlay-Inc/IN6XXE-Tools/tree/main/JLinkDevices/IN6XXE) to "C:\Users\<USER>\AppData\Roaming\SEGGER\JLinkDevices".
+	(Only support "J-Link Software and Documentation Pack" version 7.62 or later.)

+### Ubuntu

+Copy [IN6XXE](https://github.com/InPlay-Inc/IN6XXE-Tools/tree/main/JLinkDevices/IN6XXE) to "$HOME/.config/SEGGER/JLinkDevices".
+	(Only support "J-Link Software and Documentation Pack" version 7.62 or later.)

+### macOS
+Copy [IN6XXE](https://github.com/InPlay-Inc/IN6XXE-Tools/tree/main/JLinkDevices/IN6XXE) to "$HOME/Library/Application Support/SEGGER/JLinkDevices".
+	(Only support "J-Link Software and Documentation Pack" version 7.62 or later.)

-## Step:
+## Downlaod Step:
 - Open JFlash, and select “create a new project.”

 ![](/images/jflash1.png)